-You are someone who will make it happen, even if it isn’t perfect or it is difficult.
+You are someone who will make it happen, even if it isn’t perfect or is difficult.

-Provide leadership and support in the development of a range of tools & interactive displays that can help visualize new possibilities for the neighbourhood and how we might work together to activate public spaces in inclusive and creative ways.
+Provide leadership and support in the development of a range of tools & interactive displays that can help visualize new possibilities for the neighbourhood and how people can work together to activate public spaces in inclusive and creative ways.

 Build & strengthen partnerships with local organizations & businesses through the design & implementation of collaborative projects that help to connect and leverage community & social infrastructure (indoor/outdoor spaces, equipment & tools, knowledge & relationships, etc.) across the neighbourhood.

-Support the expansion and activation of platform infrastructures to expand opportunities and entry points for participation.
+Support the expansion and activation of key infrastructures (ie. Spaces, mobile units) to expand opportunities and entry points for participation.

 Support the creation of safe and inclusive spaces for all community members and work with team to apply trauma-informed and culturally sensitive approaches.

 Program & Project Management: